olepoeschl/NQueensFAF-GUI/README.md

 |   i5 - 9300h single   |      1.32s      |   8.95s   |   1:05m   |   8:20m   |     1:10h    | not measured | not measured |
 |   i5 - 9300h multi    |      0.25s      |   1.75s   |   12.5s   |   1:35m   |    13:05m    |     1:52h    |     16:18h   |

-The CPU's and the GPU's are used as is, without overclocking.
-Only the i5 - 9300h got slightly undervolted.
 Single stands for single core and multi for Multi-Core.
+The CPU's and the GPU's are used with stock settings.
-(Attention: when testing times on GPU, your graphics card may go into another power state.
-To check this and avoid this, you can use a tool such as "nvidiainfo".)
+Attention: when testing times on GPU, your graphics card may go into another power state.
+To check this and avoid this, you can use a tool such as "nvidiainfo".

 # News

-We are happy to have passed a small milestone today.
-A little bit of overclocking made it possible to finally reach the previous aim of this program: to solve the 16-queens-problem single threaded under 1 second.
-At 5.3GHz, the i5-12600k was able to perform the computation in 0.992s only - even with unique solutions included.
+We have adapted the architecture of the solvers for the distributed version.
+It only remains to add some code for distributing the workloads properly to users with different hardware.

 # General